-If you did not complete any steps in Chapter 17, "Finish the STAGE1 upgrade," on page 165, go on to "Step 2.
-Choose your backout option" on page 347.
-If you did complete steps in Chapter 17, "Finish the STAGE1 upgrade," on page 165, you must back out some of those changes by hand.
+If you did not complete any steps in Chapter 17, "Finish the STAGE1 upgrade," on page 167, go on to "Step 2.
+Choose your backout option" on page 349.
+If you did complete steps in Chapter 17, "Finish the STAGE1 upgrade," on page 167, you must back out some of those changes manually.

 - 1. During the backout process, the MAINT740 user ID will be deleted.
 If you had local modifications to rework, you might want to save any files you reworked on a different user ID, for future reuse. - 2.
 If you are upgrading a non-SSI system, a one-member SSI cluster, or the first member of a multimember SSI cluster, the 7VMDIR40 user ID will be deleted during the backout process.
-If DirMaint is enabled as your directory manager and you made changes to configuration files, authorization files, or both, those changes will be lost if they were saved on a minidisk that is owned by 7VMDIR30. - 3.
+If DirMaint is enabled as your directory manager and you made changes to configuration files, authorization files, or both, those changes will be lost if they were saved on a minidisk that is owned by 7VMDIR40. - 3.
 If you are using an external security manager (ESM), you should review the documentation for your ESM to determine whether any authorizations you added need to be removed prior to backing out, because the user IDs that were added will be deleted during backout processing.
 If you are using RACF as your ESM, you do not need to remove any authorizations. - 4.
 Before you begin to back out the remainder of the changes made during STAGE1, you should make sure that the MIGMAINT user ID is not linked to any MAINT740 minidisks.
-Enter the QUERY MDISK command for the 5E5 and 51D minidisks (QUERY MDISK 5E5 and QUERY MDISK 51D) and check the owning user ID.
-If the OwnerID is MAINT740, detach the minidisks (DETACH 51D and DETACH 5E5).
-Then link and access your current system 51D and 5E5 disks:
+Enter the QUERY MDISK command for the 5E5 and 51D minidisks: